kamranahmedse/developer-roadmap/src/data/question-groups/nodejs/nodejs.md

       - 'Beginner'
   - question: What is Event Loop in Node.js?
     answer: |
-      The event loop is a single-threaded loop responsible for handling all asynchronous callbacks in Node.js.
+      The event loop is a single-threaded loop responsible for handling all asynchronous tasks in Node.js.
 It continuously checks for events and executes associated callback functions, allowing Node.js to handle asynchronous tasks efficiently.
 Its non-blocking I/O model ensures that it can process multiple operations simultaneously without waiting for one to complete before moving on to the next, contributing to its scalability and performance.
+[Watch this video](https://www.youtube.com/watch?v=8aGhZQkoFbQ) to learn more about the topic.
     topics:
       - 'Core'
       - 'Intermediate'